jpalicki/EDS-124BR-Assignments/README.md

 Abstraction: Custom Blocks Show What You Know: [Paint a Picture](https://youtu.be/APDfhnQUm7A)

-Lists Show What You Know: [All that Countries in the World that Start With...](https://youtu.be/cqJrJqeAREU)
+Lists Show What You Know: [All the Countries in the World that Start With...](https://youtu.be/cqJrJqeAREU)